Table of Contents

-Next, you want to know how many people are searching for the topic online – that includes its related keywords.
+Next, you want to know how many people are searching for the topic online, including its related keywords.

-Using Ahrefs, you can find out data about your blog’s niche and its related keywords using its Keyword Explorer.
+Using Ahrefs, you can find data about your blog’s niche and related keywords using its Keyword Explorer.

 Just type in the topic to go to the Overview page.